 Although the first published description of C. elegans was in 1900 by E. Maupus in the Archives de Zoologie Experimentale et Generale (8: 463-624), it did not become a commonly used as an experimental system until Sydney Brenner's description of its genetics in 1974.

 Caenorhabditis elegans is a small, free-living, round worm found in nutrient- and microorganism-rich habitats such as in compost, mushroom beds and garden soil where it feeds on bacteria and probably other microorganisms.
 Bristol, the most commonly used strain of C. elegans, was isolated from mushroom compost in Bristol, England.
 Other strains have been isolated from soil and moist environments in temperate regions around the world.
 It has been found in association with other closely-related Caenorhabditis species, C. briggsae and C. remanei, as well as snails, slugs, millipedes, mites and pill bugs.
 The association with these non-nematodes may be as a means of transportation to a new food source.

 The complete sequence of all 100,269,912 bases was finished in 2002, making it the first genome of a multi-cellular eukaryote in which every base is known.
 It is high-quality sequence with an estimated error rate of less than 1 in 100,000.
-The sequence was produced jointly by the Sanger Institute in Hinxton, England and The Genome Institute in St. Louis.
-Funding for the project was provided to The Genome Institute by The National Human Genome Research Institute (NHGRI), National Institutes of Health (NIH).
+The sequence was produced jointly by the Sanger Institute in Hinxton, England and the McDonnell Genome Institute in St. Louis.
+Funding for the project was provided to the McDonnell Genome Institute by The National Human Genome Research Institute (NHGRI), National Institutes of Health (NIH).